arunkrishnan-dt/dynatrace-problems-as-metrics/README.md

  a.
 Metrics show in Dynatrace.
 Search for `dtapi.problem` in Dynatrace 'Metrics' view

  b.
-'Operations centre' is available as a 'preset' dashboard in Dashboards
+'Operations centre' available as a 'preset' dashboard in Dashboards

 <br/>